-Proactive managers can keep track of trends in the schedule and use the information to plan for the future.
+Whether using an employee schedule template or software, proactive managers can keep track of trends in the schedule and use the information to plan for the future.
 Got an employee who always comes in late to the morning shift?
 Maybe it’s time to move them to the afternoon or have a serious discussion.
 Do all your employees scramble to swap shifts during the holidays?
 Come up with a clear system for swaps and trades.
 Maybe even consider getting seasonal employees to avoid being short-staffed with the business boom!
 Take advantage of software to gain valuable insight into how your business works and how it can be improved.

 Shift management software can provide an elegant solution to any of your shift-related problems.
 Simplify and streamline your shift management to maximize efficiency.

 Make employee scheduling easy with a highly visual calendar as part of your shift management tool.
 Shifts can be repeated daily, weekly, or over a longer time period.
 The software will make it easy to spot holes and will also automatically notify managers of any scheduling conflicts.
 Employees can check their schedule at any time with a shift management application and make any necessary requests directly through the software.